 File a complaint with your local authorities: If you’re in the US, the FCC can investigate consumer complaints of phone number spoofing, and hopefully clamp down on unlawful practices.
 Report a complaint to the FCC here.

 Phones are a potential goldmine for hackers seeking access to your finances, private information, and other sensitive data.
-With Avast Mobile Security, you’ll have one of the world’s leading cybersecurity apps watching your back 24/7.
+With Avast One’s cutting-edge technology that combats the latest mobile threats, you’ll have one of the world’s most powerful cybersecurity apps watching your back 24/7.

 Get comprehensive security and privacy protection today against malware and other online threats.